jacobwe21/jacobwe21/README.md

-- 👋 Hi, I’m @jacobwe21
+- 👋🏻 Hi, I’m @jacobwe21
-- 👀 I’m interested in Swift Development
+- 👀 I’m interested in Swift and build apps for iOS/iPadOS.

 <!---
 jacobwe21/jacobwe21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.